neomjs/neo/resources/data/deck/learnneo/p/Earthquakes.md

 And you need to remove the `stores` config from the main view as follows.

 <pre data-javascript>

-import Base             from '../../../node_modules/neo.mjs/src/container/Base.mjs';
+import Container        from '../../../node_modules/neo.mjs/src/container/Base.mjs';
+import Controller       from './MainViewController.mjs';
 import EarthquakesTable from './earthquakes/Table.mjs';
-import Controller       from './MainViewController.mjs';
 import ViewModel        from './MainViewModel.mjs';

-class MainView extends Base {
+class MainView extends Container {
     static config = {
         className: 'Earthquakes.view.MainView',
         ntype: 'earthquakes-main',